April 7th 2018

 15 reasons why fizzy drinks are evil

-New data from Cancer Research UK says that British teens are drinking almost a bathtub full of sugary drinks each year.
-Addicted to fizzy drinks?
+Data from Cancer Research UK says that British teens are drinking almost a bathtub full of sugary drinks each year.
+Addicted to all things fizzy?
 Here are the facts you need to know

 According to nutritional therapist Henrietta Norton, “Liquids can seem like mindless eating - we wouldn’t dream about eating two or three cream cakes at once however, the average can of seemingly ‘healthy’ sounding fizzy drinks with romantic sounding names such as Cloudy Lemonade, contain around 6-12 teaspoons of sugar in them - we’d never put that on top of our cereal for example, but when it comes to liquids, we can mindlessly take in these sugar-laden calories.”

 Thanks to Jamie Oliver and his campaign to slap a sugar tax on food and drink and a call from Cancer Research UK calling for the same, the impact that the sweet stuff is having on the population's health and rising obesity levels has made the discussion on sugar all the more topical.

 We asked Dr Sturnham, Henrietta Norton, Nathalie Schyllert - Director of Bodywear and Operations at Bodyism and cosmetic dentist Dr Joe Oliver to delve deeper into the topic and set the record straight about fizzy drinks once and for all.
 Here are 15 reasons why fizzy drinks are indeed the devil's brew...

 The effects of fizzy drinks go beyond just our waistlines, affecting both mental health and cognitive functions.
 “The over-consumption of sugar has been linked to depression, poor memory formation and learning disorders in studies,” says Dr Sturnham.
 “Scientists have now also identified a possible increased risk of dementia.”

 2. Our teeth